-Translated versions of the following safety warnings are provided in the Translated Safety Warnings for Cisco Aironet Access Points, which is available on Cisco.com.
+Translated versions of the following safety warnings are provided in the translated safety warnings document that is shipped with your access point.
+The translated warnings are also in the Translated Safety Warnings for Cisco Aironet Access Points, which is available on Cisco.com.